Candidates enter November race for Legislature

 In House District 68, which includes parts of Naples and Sebago, incumbent Richard M. Cebra, R-Naples, is running unopposed.

-In House District 69, which includes parts of Bridgton, Republican Michael J. Davis of Bridgton is running unopposed.
-Incumbent Walter N. Riseman, I-Harrison, is not seeking reelection.
+In House District 69, which includes parts of Bridgton, Republican Michael J. Davis of Bridgton is running against incumbent Walter N. Riseman, I-Harrison.

 Comments are not available on this story.